 Motion control and stabilisation systems are used on naval platforms and vessels to stabilise them against the constant motion of the sea.
 The systems enhance fuel efficiency and speed while reducing motion sickness and crew fatigue, damage to equipment and cargo, and the need to undertake course corrections.
 Fin stabilisers and tank stabilisers are the two most common stabilising systems used on naval vessels.

 Marine environments can also cause instability in diesel and ethanol fuels, so marine fuel stabilisers are used to maintain naval vessel fuels.
-These systems reduce chemical reactions, phase separation and corrosion while preventing the formation of gums and varnish.
+This maritime technology reduce chemical reactions, phase separation and corrosion while preventing the formation of gums and varnish.

 Instability at sea also requires the installation of sturdy handling systems.
 These include marine handles for doors and hatches, robust grab handles, and complex mission handling systems for towing applications and mine warfare.